 In October, we launched the all-new SeatGeek 2.0 experience.
 The new version of the app added authentication, performer and event tracking, notifications, and a comprehensive redesign.
 We've come a long way since our first version that we launched at the end of 2013 and we still have so much more we want to do!

-Mobile apps are a big focus for us.
+Mobile apps are a huge focus for us.
 Our iOS app had a bit of a head start and already has over a million users.
+We've recently broken 600,000.
 Our goal is not to clone our iOS app on Android; we're building something that's purposefully, willfully for Android, through and through.
-We hope it defines sports and music on the platform.
+We want to define sports and music on the platform.

 What You'll Be Doing

 - Working on major components and new features of the SeatGeek Android app

 - Working with the SeatGeek design & product folks to build a UI/UX that stands out among the best Android interfaces

 - Someone who cares about building experiences that are used and loved by millions